mildred/conductor.go/README.md

 command-line arguments or the environment variables, use what you prefer.
 It should return on the standard output the templated document.

+Templates executed in the context of the service are executed in the service directory.
+If executed in the context of a deployment, the template is executed in the deployment directory.

 The important templates are:

 - the pod template: it should return a Kubernetes pod in YAML compatible with